Mental Health Facilities Goldsboro, NC

 Vidant Duplin Hospital Behavioral Health - 28.8 miles from Goldsboro, NC

 Vidant Duplin Hospital Behavioral Health is a mental health treatment center in Kenansville, North Carolina, located at 401 North Main Street, part of the 28349 zip code.
-Vidant Duplin Hospital Behavioral Health provides hospital inpatient treatment and telemedicine/telehealth.
-Vidant Duplin Hospital Behavioral Health also offers cognitive behavioral therapy, group therapy and individual psychotherapy to young adults, adults and seniors 65 or older.
-Vidant Duplin Hospital Behavioral Health supports seniors or older adults and people with serious mental illness.
-Vidant Duplin Hospital Behavioral Health also provides education services, case management and suicide prevention services.
+Vidant Duplin Hospital Behavioral Health provides telemedicine/telehealth and hospital inpatient treatment.
+Vidant Duplin Hospital Behavioral Health also offers activity therapy, couples/family therapy and group therapy to seniors 65 or older, young adults and adults.
+Vidant Duplin Hospital Behavioral Health supports people with serious mental illness and seniors or older adults.
+Vidant Duplin Hospital Behavioral Health also provides case management, education services and suicide prevention services.

 Learn More